 The southeast experiences severe weather and climate related events that can cause significant hardships for the economic, environmental, and social well-being of residents and visitors.
 SECOORA focuses on researching climate variability and improving coastal hazard resilience by: Operating buoys and coastal stations to provide data to improve the accuracy of hurricane and marine weather forecasts … Continue reading “Coastal Hazards and Climate Variability”

 SECOORA is dedicated to promoting knowledge of coastal ocean observing through accessible resources and student opportunities.
 Whether a teacher, student, or interested individual we have something for you.
 Explore ocean observing classroom activities below.
-Hurricane Resources Take your students by storm using SECOORA hurricane resources.
-Explore common terminology and concepts for hurricanes.
-Waves Ride the … Continue reading “Classroom Activities”
+NEW: Water Shapes Our Planet and Our Lives 4th Grade Curriculum Explore a new comprehensive fourth grade, virtual-learning science unit on … Continue reading “Classroom Activities”

 Through the NOAA Hollings Scholar program, US Integrated Ocean Observing System, SECOORA and Coastal Studies Institute (CSI) are hosting Natalie Murphy this summer.
 Natalie will be working on Ocean Energy and Observing communications with CSI, located on the North Carolina Outer Banks.
 Due to COVID-19, Natalie is taking on a virtual Hollings Scholar experience.
 Mentors for this experience at CSI are Drs.
 John McCord and Mike Muglia.